graceuko-code/Health-Analysis-using-OCD/README.md

 ### Exploratory Data Analysis
 This involved exploring the dataset to answer key questions, such as:

-- What is the total number of patients diagnosed per year?
+- What is the total number of patients diagnosed per Month?
 - What is the number and percentage of patients by gender?
 - What is the number and percentage of patients by ethnicity?
 - What is the number and percentage of patients by type of compulsion?